FizzyGalacticus/starbound-docker/README.md

 ## Requirements

-* A valid Linux Starbound installation
+* A valid Linux Starbound Dedicated Server installation
 * make
 * docker + docker-compose in your `PATH`